 Gather all the right data

-Now that you have a plan in place, but before you begin any research and writing an actual post, it is very important that you have the right data available about the behavior and the interests of your target audience.
+Now that you have a plan in place, but before you begin any research and write an actual post, it is very important that you have the right data available about the behavior and the interests of your target audience.
 After all, if you are merely making assumptions about their preferences and interests, you may be speaking to them in the completely wrong voice or from the completely wrong angle.

 Supermetrics for Google Sheets and/or Supermetrics for Excel can help you gather this data and analyze it in the best possible way, as it enables you to access all of your data gathered from different sources in a single spreadsheet or dashboard.
-Instead of spending hours on copy/paste and looking at a bunch of different windows, you can house all of your marketing data in one place, and make smarter and more educated decisions.
+Instead of spending hours on copy/pasting and looking at a bunch of different windows, you can house all of your marketing data in one place, and make smarter and more educated decisions.